skokec/superfans-gpu-controller/README.md

  * 85°C => 45%
  * 90°C => 50%

-At full workload using 4x RTX 2080 Ti this results in around 75°C - 80°C (GPU temperature).
+At full workload using 4x RTX 2080 Ti this results in around 75°C - 80°C at GPU.

+## TODO:
+ * split settings into seperate config file
+ * enable linear increases between each setting point
+ * enable online calibration of FANs (currenlty hardcoded for SUPERMICRO 4029GP TRT2!!)